TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

    Mergeconflict in typo3/sysext/backend/Resources/Public/Css/backend.css

-To resolve the conflict, do not try to resolve conflichts in a huge 1-line file, but instead re-create the assets using the following workflow:
+To resolve the conflict, do not try to resolve conflicts in a huge 1-line file, but instead re-create the assets using the following workflow:

 .. code-block:: bash